ecmwf-projects/cads-e2e-tests/README.md

   settings:
     # optional request-specific settings
     max_runtime: 60.0  # Maximum time (in seconds) the request is allowed to run
-    add_random_parameters: False  # Add missing parameters randomly.
+    add_random_parameters: false  # Add missing parameters randomly.
 By default, only empty requests are filled

 # Example 2:
 - collection_id: test-adaptor-dummy